 Our USDA Animal Welfare-approved beef is as fresh and natural as you can get.

 We work with our network of local beef producers.
 Once your choice of steer is brought to Johnston’s, it is slaughtered quickly and humanely.
 The carcass is hung in the cooler, where the temperature is controlled to age the beef at just the right rate.
 You can follow the process the whole way with Johnston’s.

 Do you know the best meats are dry aged?
 That‘s how we do it.
 Hung in a dry 38° cooler with no aging agents or chemicals, for 21-30 days to create the most flavorful, tender and juicy meats.

 We’ll walk you through the process of finding the best local meat.
 We will process it, dry age it, vacuum pack and label the meat cuts so they are ready for your freezer.
 Interested?
 Give us a call.

 After being aged for 21 days, your beef is hand-cut to your specifications.
 It is then vacuum-packed, frozen, dated and labeled.
 You‘ll receive a complete inventory to check as you are unloading the cartons.

 If it’s not good enough for my table, it’s not good enough for yours.”~Hal Bennett

 There are a few things you should know about the meats you buy.

 Even stores that sell all-natural, grass-fed beef may buy from ranchers who buy cattle, feed them on grass for a short time, then sell them as grass-fed.
-You pay, what, $12 - $25 per pound for grass-fed steaks, but you don't really know the history.
+You pay, what, $12 – $25 or more per pound for grass-fed steaks, but you don‘t really know the history.

 All steers graze on pasture for the first six months to a year of their lives, but most finish at a feedlot on a concentrated mix of corn, soy, grains, and other supplements, plus hormones and antibiotics.
 This causes an unnatural growth spurt that can get the steers to market up to a year sooner, which means more profit for high-volume meat processors.